-In 2020, the Company's management took all necessary measures based on the recommendations of the Ministry of Health and the Government of the Republic of Serbia and continuously followed all the activities and measures defined by the competent state bodies.
+In 2021, the Company's management took all necessary measures based on the recommendations and decrees issued by the Ministry of Health and the Government of the Republic of Serbia, and it is constantly monitoring all activities and measures of the competent state authorities.

-22. BUSINESS IMPACT OF THE COVID-19 PANDEMIC (Continued)
+20. COVID-19 BUSINESS IMPLICATIONS (Continued)